Towards Adaptive, Learning-Based Security in Decentralized Applications: Solutions

-\textbf{2.
-Certificate verification:} \textbf{Smart Contract 2 (Certificate Verification):} This smart contract is responsible for verifying the authenticity and validity of a smart certificate.
-Recipients or third parties can interact with this contract to check the cryptographic hash of the certificate stored on the blockchain for verification. \begin{itemize} \item Retrieve the certificate from the blockchain with its on-chain data. \item Verify the digital signature using the issuer's public key (\texttt{PKi}) and the certificate document (\texttt{d}) hash:
+\textbf{Smart Contract (Certificate Verification):} This smart contract is responsible for verifying the authenticity and validity of a smart certificate.
+Recipients or third parties can interact with this contract to check the cryptographic hash of the certificate stored on the blockchain for verification.